edfactor/EdNQueens-LocalSearch/README.md

 ## N Queens Local Search
 This repository implements the following local search methods.

+# Ed changes
+I am modifying this code to make it suitable for innovative approaches to this problem.

 * Hill Climbing
 * Random Restart
 * Simulated Annealing